 Advocacy to support individuals, carers, young carers, through any stage of a Care Assessment, Support Plan and/or Review including Safeguarding.
 Also includes Prison Advocacy.
 You can find out more about the Care Act and what this could mean to you on the Surrey County Council website: www.surreycc.gov.uk/careact

 Advocacy to support people facing decisions such as their treatments, medication or being detained under the Mental Health Act.
 One to one support from an Advocate with specialist knowledge of the Mental Health Act, either in a hospital or community setting.

 ‘IMCA (Independent Mental Capacity Advocacy – Advocacy to support people who lack capacity to be involved in important decision about their lives, such as where they live or about serious medical treatment.
 Advocates have specialist knowledge of the Mental Capacity Act’

 Short term issue based and outcome focused.
 In addition to Statutory Advocacy, there will be access to discretionary advocacy support for people at risk or face stigma and who access support for mental health issues, access substance misuse treatment, have a long term condition or diagnosis, live with HIV or have care and support needs that would deteriorate without support

 Advocacy in Surrey is jointly funded by Surrey County Council and the Surrey Clinical Commissioning Groups (CCG’s)

 Make a Referral

-(click on the link above to be directed to the referral form.
+(click on the links above to be directed to the relevant referral form.
 Once completed, save a copy and email to us at firstname.lastname@example.org)